+Interactions with the ECVs used in this experiment

 The snow-permafrost cross-cutting evaluation was presented at the May 2021 CSWG session and at the May 2021 Snow-CCI user workshop.
+ISBA soil temperature simulations were shared with the CCI PERMAFROST team, who performed a comparison with in situ data over the Kola Peninsula (Figure 3.3.3).

+Consistency between data products

 No inconsistencies between ECV products were found.
 Figure 3.3.1 shows that assimilating the CCI SWE helped reducing the model cold bias of ground temperature at all depths (1 m, 2 m, 5 m, 10 m) at high latitudes with respect to the CCI PERMAFOST mean annual ground temperature (MAGT) product.

+Reference: D3.1 Quality Assessment Report

+Submission date: 22 Sept 2022

+Version: 3.3

 Figure 3.3.1: Mean annual ground temperature at a depth of 1 m over Europe: (left) CCI PERMAFROST, and difference between (middle) model open-loop and CCI PERMAFROST, (right) model analysis and CCI PERMAFROST.

-Figure 3.3.2 shows that changes in the SWE annual cycle caused by the integration of SWE observations into the ISBA model have a marked impact on ground temperature at a depth of 1 m.
-The impact is less at 5 m but is still noticeable.
-The larger SWE values triggered by the assimilation tend to warm the soil.
+Figure 3.3.2 shows that changes in the SWE annual cycle caused by the integration of SWE observations into the ISBA model had a marked impact on ground temperature at a depth of 1 m.
+The impact was less at 5 m but still noticeable.
+The larger SWE values triggered by the assimilation tended to warm the soil.

 Figure 3.3.2: Impact of (left) the assimilation of SWE on the simulated ground temperature at depths of (middle) 1 m and (right) 5 m deep soil layers over a model grid cell located at the East of Kiruna.

+Reference: D3.1 Quality Assessment Report

+Submission date: 22 Sept 2022

+Version: 3.3